-Q:/ What else do I need ?
+Q:/ What else do I need?

-I highly recommend you guys to work with a dual screen set up.
+I highly recommend you guys to work with a dual-screen setup.

-- When I used to have one screen, my Photoshop tools was always in front of my artboard.
+- When I used to have one screen, my Photoshop tools were always in front of my artboard.
 I constantly pressed Tab to hide them.
 The day I added a screen, I simply dragged my toolbar to the second screen.